DanielMamaev/MonCenterLib/README.md

 * See examples code [here](examples/README.md)

 ## Release History
+* 1.0.4
+    * fix parse_pos_file method in gnss_time_series module
+    * Added the ability to run multiple parallel processes.
+Module tools4rnx, class RtkLibConvbin
+    * Added the ability to run multiple parallel processes.
+Module postprocessing, class RtkLibPost
+    * New feature for get_daily_30s_data (station can be 'str' or 'list', type of file can be 'str' or 'list')
 * 1.0.3
     * Remake class Stream2File.
     * New output data from 'start' method of class RtkLibConvbin.
 Update docstring and tests.